Sentinel Group leads the way in COVID-friendly office moves

-Sentinel Group Australia has been ahead of the pack in relocating its Brisbane CBD headquarters to provide staff with workspace and amenities that are more accommodating and compliant with the COVID-19 environment, says executive chairman and chief investment officer Warren Ebert.
+Sentinel Property Group has been ahead of the pack in relocating its Brisbane CBD headquarters to provide staff with workspace and amenities that are more accommodating and compliant with the COVID-19 environment, says executive chairman and chief investment officer Warren Ebert.

 The leading commercial real estate investment trust (REIT) moved its 90-strong Brisbane workforce earlier this year to a larger floorspace more suited to ensuring COVID safety in the 26 level Commonwealth Bank Building at 240 Queen St in the Brisbane CBD’s ‘Golden Triangle’.

 Mr Ebert said in Sentinel Group’s previous office building maintaining proper social distancing standards was difficult and a bigger area with less density was needed to provide staff with collaborative workspace offering greater flexibility and more COVID friendly, top-of the-line amenities.

 He said Sentinel Group was glad to have made the move particularly with recent reports that up to 13,000 Queensland public servants could be on the move in the Brisbane CBD with major local and state government employers reviewing their future workplace office needs to be COVID compliant.